bombasticSlacks/Aspirant/Game/Weapons.md

 In the world of Aspirant, there are plenty of unique weapons to be found and experienced.
 Some examples will be provided, along with rules for creating your own weapons in each category.

 ### Damage Bonus
-Weapons recieve an inherent bonus to damage based on their other values.
+Weapons receive an inherent bonus to damage based on their other values.
 Your damage bonus is used when [Dealing Damage](Combat#Dealing%20Damage).

 ### Size
 Weapons, like all items, come in various sizes.
 However, in the case of weapons, an item's size has more effect than just the required storage space.
 - A weapon's size is added to its damage bonus
 - Weapons of size 1-2 require one hand
 - Weapons of size 3-4 require two hands
-- Weapons of size 5 cannot be traditionally wielded by adventurers
+- Weapons of size 5 cannot be traditionally wielded by adventurers.

-> Examples of weapons sizes are as follows:
+> Examples of weapon sizes are as follows:
 Size 1 - Dagger, hammer, knife
 Size 2 - Arming Sword, Mace, Truncheon
 Size 3 - Long sword, Warhammer, Spear